 12.10.
-Debt or Equity Interests regularly traded on an established securities market - US Agreement
+Debt or Equity Interests regularly traded on an established securities market - US Agreement after 1 July 2014, a Financial Institution is not required to apply this exclusion prior to 31 December 2015.

 For the purposes of the US Agreement, an equity or debt interest in an Investment Entity is "regularly traded" if there is a meaningful volume of trading with respect to that interest on an ongoing basis.